Your child’s oral health is full of exciting milestones, starting from the eruption of the first baby tooth throughout their teens.

 1. When should my child have his first pediatric visit?

-The American Academy of Pediatric Dentistry recommends the first dental visit be scheduled six months after the child’s first tooth erupts or by their first birthday.
+The American Academy of Pediatric Dentistry recommends scheduling the first dental visit six months after the child’s first tooth erupts or by the child’s first birthday.

 2. How frequently should my child visit the pediatric dentist?